 Everybody makes mistakes, but it’s far worse if you don’t even know that you’re committing them.
 Here are 3 parenting mistakes you could be making without being aware of it.
 Here’s what not to do while parenting in this digital age.

-The world’s most difficult job.
+The world’s most difficult job

 No matter how much time has elapsed, we’re bound to make some blunders on our journey as parents.
 While it’s acceptable to make mistakes, it’s important we’re aware of them too.
 On some occasions, we could be committing some dire mistakes that we are completely unaware of.
 Here are 3 parenting mistakes we might unknowingly be committing: